 The targeting of VMware ESXi servers has proven successful for ransomware operators and will continue to be so while so many remain unsecured.
 By targeting the management servers this way, ransomware can encrypt multiple virtual machines at once with a single command.
 Here, REvil is following a trend pioneered by others.
 Ransomware operations such as Babuk, RansomExx, DarkSide, and Hellokitty have all previously created Linux encryptors to target ESXi virtual machines.
 [1, 2]

 Fig. 6 – Timeline of the REvil ransomware campaign by Cyjax

 The REvil campaign continues to evolve.
 Over 260 victims have been leaked to the Happy Blog (all of which have been recorded by the Cyjax Portal) and countless others will have paid a ransom to prevent a listing.
 To evade international law enforcement, UNKN stated that the group members never travel and claim to be “absolutely apolitical”, which is why they have allegedly “never been contacted by any local intelligence offices” in countries in which they operate.

 UNKN also admitted to journalists that the arrests of other ransomware gangs benefit the REvil operation.
-The closure of Maze ransomware, for example, saw REvil’s number of affiliates increased.
-In May 2021, during the aftermath of the Colonial Pipeline ransomware attack by the DarkSide gang, the underground cybercriminal community announced a ban on ransomware on multiple forums.
-This has affected REvil’s ability to advertise as a semi-public RaaS offering.
-However, UNKN responded on the forums with a new set of rules and restrictions and stated that they will be moving to a closed affiliate program that can only be contacted directly.
-This is not the end of the REvil RaaS, although it has impacted their ability to recruit affiliates.
+The closure of Maze ransomware, for example, saw REvil’s number of affiliates increase.
+In May 2021, during the aftermath of the Colonial Pipeline ransomware attack perpetrated by the DarkSide gang, the underground cybercriminal community announced a ban on ransomware on multiple forums.
+This has significantly affected REvil’s ability to advertise as a semi-public RaaS offering.
+However, UNKN stated that REvil will be moving to a closed affiliate program that can only be contacted directly.
+This is not the end of the REvil RaaS, although it will undoubtedly have impacted their ability to recruit affiliates.